nikitavoloboev/data/tools/obsidian.md

 - [Obsidian-Charts](https://github.com/phibr0/obsidian-charts) - Create interactive Charts in Obsidian.
 - [Longform](https://github.com/kevboh/longform) - Plugin for Obsidian that helps you write and edit novels, screenplays, and other long projects.
 - [Pluck](https://github.com/kevboh/obsidian-pluck) - Quickly create notes in Obsidian from web pages.
+- [Sekund](https://www.sekund.io/) - SaaS and an Obsidian plugin that let you share your notes and collaborate with others without leaving your beloved thinking environment. ([Code](https://github.com/Sekund/sekund-plugin-react))

 ## Themes